John Mitchelburne: Later life

 Mitchelburne was deeply indebted by the end of the war and petitioned the English government for compensation for him and his soldiers.
 In 1705 he wrote and privately published a play, Ireland preserv'd, which sought to justify his own conduct in the siege.
 The play was a modest success, and three London editions were printed by 1718.
 He was briefly imprisoned in London in 1709 for debt.
 Returning subsequently returned to live in Derry.
 On 1 August 1714, he hoisted a crimson flag on the steeple of St Columb's Cathedral to mark the anniversary of the relief of the city.
 In 1718, Mitchelburne was involved in the foundation of the original Apprentice Boys of Derry club.
 He died in Derry on 1 October 1721, leaving provisions in his will for an impressive funeral, numerous philanthropic bequests, and £50 to maintain the flag over the cathedral.

 Legacy

-Mitchelburne's actions in the defence of Derry continue to be commemorated and celebrated by the Orange Order, particularly in Derry.
+Mitchelburne's actions in the defence of Derry continue to be commemorated and celebrated by the Apprentice Boys of Derry both in the City and throughout the UK.
 The Mitchelburne Club was established in the city on 18 July 1775.